 CDM Admission is happy to assist international students with the I-20 application process.
-International students are not required to submit a visa application prior to the review of their application.
+International students are not required to submit visa-related documents at the time of application.

 Initial I-20 Required Documentation

 International students requesting an I-20 must submit current (no earlier than 6 months prior to entry term) financial documents which include:

 - Original Bank Statement indicating available funds totaling

 $49,276 US Currency.
 Funds must be in a checking or savings account and the statement must be dated in the last 6 months.

 Affidavit of Support if funds are from a source other than the applicant.

 - A photocopy of your passport or I-94 card.

 - A permanent international address.

 - Available funds must be in Savings, Checking, Certificate of Deposit, or Money Market accounts only.